11 tips for finding European buyers on the European fresh fruit and vegetables market

 Search for security and experience

 Search for buyers that offer the most security.
 Buyers with retail supply programmes should be the most reliable, but they are also the most demanding.
 Fixed-price buyers provide a more secure deal than consignment, but they are harder to find.
-If working with a minimum guaranteed price, look for buyers with a large and proven network, and negotiate a minimum price that at least covers your costs.
-The experience of your buyer is important, even more so when supplying a specific or difficult product such as papaya or young coconuts.
+If working with a minimum guaranteed price, look for buyers with a large and proven network.
+Negotiate a minimum price that at least covers your costs.
+The experience of your buyer is important, even more so when supplying a vulnerable or niche product, such as papaya or young coconuts.

 Create contact moments and show supplier excellence

-Over the years, importers have gotten a much more facilitating role in the supply chain, while production and transparency have become much more important.
-As a supplier, you can benefit from this trend by finding an importer that can become an extension of your business.
+Over the years, importers have gotten a much more facilitating role in the supply chain.
+Meanwhile, production, sustainability and transparency have become much more important.
+As a supplier, you can take advantage of this trend by finding a partner to represent your business.

 Tips:

-- Ask your potential buyer which types of end-clients they supply and what their volumes have been in the past years.
+- Ask your potential buyer what types of end clients they supply and what their volumes have been in the past years.

-- Be careful with whom you choose to do business.
-Ask around what other people in your sector know about a specific company and their reputation.
+- Be careful who you choose to do business with.
+Ask what other people in your sector know about a specific company and their reputation.
 Make sure that your buyer is reliable and financially sound.

 - Be realistic and remember that importers also depend on the developments of the market.
 You can use their experience and market insights, but they cannot promise you a certain result.

-3. Visit (online) trade fairs and use their catalogues
+2. Visit trade fairs and use their online catalogues

 A good way to find buyers is by visiting trade fairs.
 Many European businesses use these trade fairs to manage their relations and show their presence on the market.
-Trade fairs are therefore an ideal place to meet in person with various importers.
+Trade fairs are therefore an ideal place to meet various importers in person.

 They are also a great opportunity to find background information on your new target market(s) and present your company directly to your potential customers.
-This process clearly means that you will make costs.
-However, you will find a large concentration of relevant prospects in one place.
+Trade fair participation means that you will make costs.
+However, you will find a large concentration of relevant prospects in 1 place.
 It is worth the investment if you come prepared.

 The main trade fairs in the fresh fruit and vegetable sector are Fruit Logistica in February in Berlin (Germany), and Fruit Attraction in October in Madrid (Spain).
-For specific markets or segments, you could consider going to other events as well.
+For specific markets or segments, you could consider going to other events as well (see the tables below).

 Most important international trade fairs in Europe